WCHN/CTseg/README.md

 # CTseg

 This is a tool for segmenting and spatially normalising routine clinical, computed tomography (CT) scans.
-It is simillar to the widely used SPM software (see https://www.fil.ion.ucl.ac.uk/spm/software/spm12/), but with a number of key differences:
+It is simillar to the widely used SPM software (see https://www.fil.ion.ucl.ac.uk/spm/software/spm12/), but with a number of key differences, for example:

 1. The probabalistic atlas, which is deformed to the subject scan, has been learnt from a combination of MRIs and CTs and contain eight classes, representative of the tissue distribution of routine CT scans (see Fig. TODO).
 2. The deformation model combines affine with diffemorphic registration.